daily-demos/party-line/react/README.md

 ## Testing

 To add more participants to your call, you can run additional windows locally or take advantage of the React demo currently hosted at [https://partyline.daily.co/ ](https://partyline.daily.co/).

+## Deployment

+Once you've deployed your own server, make sure to update the necessary URLs as noted in:

+- react/src/CallProvider.jsx
+- react/public/ios-bridge.html